adamberry/SentryWebsite/README.md

 </p>

 # SentryWebsite
 Sentry is a Bluetooth controlled lock system utilizing Bluetooth to trigger a linear actuator via a TI MSP430 micro-controller.
-This repository contains the marketing page, project plans, and schematics for the project as well as decriptions and source code for both the Android and the C applications.
+This repository contains:

+- the HTML, CSS, and JS for the marketing page
+- Project proposals & plans
+- Hardware bill of materials
+- Hardware schematics
+- Source code for the embedded system application in C
+- Source code for the Android application in Java
+- Photos

 <p align="center">